 This year, in addition to our general pool of fellows, we have Writing Fellows assigned to specific areas of study: .

-- If you are a GSM/MSBA student, your fellows are Shannon Hearney and Jennie Davis
+- If you are a GSM/MSBA student, your fellows are Shannon Hearney, Jennifer Burke Reifman and Ally Fulton.

 Where are writing consultations held?

-For the 2021-2022 academic year consultations will be held in-person in Walker Hall 1121 and virtually over Zoom.
+For the 2022-2023 academic year consultations will be held in-person virtually over Zoom OR in Walker Hall 1121.
 If you have signed up for a virtual appointment, the writing consultant will send you an email 24 hours before the meeting requesting a copy of the writing you'd like to work on (via email or shared Google Doc) and a Zoom link.

 Help, I'm having trouble scheduling a consultation!